webedia-udg/wgs/README.md

 Thoses classes follow the BEM convention, augmented with a new paradigm : **the "@breakpoint" sufix.**

----

 This project fully [OOCSS](https://github.com/stubbornella/oocss/wiki) :

-* Separate structure and skin
-* Separate container and content

-This grid system has a **mobile first** approach.
-It means you create base structures, and improve them when the screen size grows.

 ## Prerequisites